DevelopmentArc/react-indepth/patterns/higher_order_components.md

 },
 ```

+If the Component instance is an element, we [clone the element](https://facebook.github.io/react/docs/top-level-api.html#react.cloneelement) and pass on the new props.
+Otherwise, we generate a new Element using JSX and the passed in React Component.

 This HOC example is just the tip of the iceberg when it comes to self-generating wrapper components.
-We can tap into the [Component Life Cycle methods](../life_cycle/introduction.md), we can make more complex deciscions based on the data, we can register to stores or other events, and many other possible combinations.
+Using this pattern, We can tap into the [Component Life Cycle methods](../life_cycle/introduction.md), we can make more complex decisions based on the data, we can register to stores or other events, and many other possible combinations.

-For more indepth examples we highly recommend reading Dan Abramov's *[Mixins Are Dead.
+For more in-depth examples we highly recommend reading Dan Abramov's *[Mixins Are Dead.
 Long Live Composition](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.9y0gg1ix5)* and @franlplant's *[React Higher Order Components in depth](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e#.d38rbnsu8)*

 ---

-[^2] In these examples we are prefixing our methods with `__` to reflect that these are internal component methods.
-This is completly optional and is just our preffered style syntax.
+[^1] In these examples we are prefixing our methods with `__` to reflect that these are internal component methods.
+This is completely optional and is just our preferred style syntax.